Hobadee/Excelerate/README.md

 ## Running
 This project is intended to be run on PowerShell Core.
 All plugins should ideally run on all OSes.

+To run, load the PowerShell module (`Import-Module excelerate.psd1`) and run `Repair-XLSX`.

+`Repair-XLSX` currently just has 2 required arguments, `-InFile` and `-OutFile`.  `InFile` is the XLSX file which needs to be repaired.  `OutFile` is the filename you want to save the repaired file as.
+Currently you cannot overwrite an existing file and any attempts to do so will result in an error.

+Note that Repair-XLSX will support many options in the future and those options are hinted, but they will currently do nothing.

 ## Building
 This project may be built using `make`.
 To build, simply run `make` then `make test` to run the Pester tests.